StackVista/stackstate-docs/setup/cli.md

 ### Manual config (Docker install)

-If you ran the Docker install, you will need to create a configuration file manually.
+Follow the steps below to create a configuration file manually (required for Docker install).

 1. Copy the file `conf.d/conf.example.yaml` from the ZIP archive downloaded during install and put it in **one** of the following directories:
   * `conf.d/conf.yaml` - relative to the directory where the CLI is run.